IXtimes/tempa-vibe/README.md

 # Tempa-vibe

-A heat/cold and UV map that recommends pros and cons to activities that you can do based on your location.
-Developed under 24 hours.
+A weather heating and cooling map that uses activity pros and cons with factors like UV based on the user's location.
+This entire weather website was created in under 24 hours.